 If this is news to you, you’re not alone.
 Many Americans just assume that Social Security checks will sufficiently replace their paychecks.
 Sadly, this isn’t the case.
 Please bookmark and read through my retirement category to get better prepared.
 You’ll find a lot of eye-opening articles and helpful information.

 Why is Social Security not going to cut it?
 The system is already underfunded by 25-30 percent and growing.
 The Social Security Administration openly admits this too.

-The system is struggling and things are likely only going to get worse, especially with the number of Americans 65 and older going from 49 million today to almost 80 million by 2035.
+The system is struggling and things are likely only going to get worse.
+The number of 65 and older Americans is expected to go from 49 million to almost 80 million by 2035.
 Without any convincing resolutions in sight and the likelihood of ever increasing full retirement age eligibility requirements and/or benefit reductions, you need a backup plan.